What Is Breath Work — And Can It Help Your Sports Performance?

 In yoga, breath work takes the form of pranayama.
-According to a 2020 randomised controlled clinical trial published in Frontiers in Psychiatry, the practice—which consists of a series of controlled breathing exercises—was found to reduce anxiety.
+According to a 2020 randomized controlled clinical trial published in Frontiers in Psychiatry, the practice — which consists of a series of controlled breathing exercises — was found to reduce anxiety.
 Using functional magnetic resonance imaging, or fMRI, researchers discovered that one month of pranayama practice led to significant changes in activity and connectivity of areas in the brain involved in processing emotions and anxiety.

 Breath work is also a key component of other mind-body activities, including Pilates and meditation.
-But breath work isn't reserved for yoga and meditation buffs.
-It's also used by athletes in various sports looking for an edge over their competition.
+But breath work isn’t reserved for yoga and meditation buffs alike.
+It’s also used by athletes in various sports looking for an edge over their competition.